EnricoDev1/tecnoctl/README.md

 # Edit .env with your credentials.

 tecnoctl HOST status
-tecnoctl HOST zones
-tecnoctl HOST arm 1
-tecnoctl HOST disarm 1
+tecnoctl HOST --verbose status tecnoctl HOST --debug status tecnoctl HOST zones tecnoctl HOST watch tecnoctl HOST arm 1 tecnoctl HOST disarm 1
 ```

 The CLI loads `.env` automatically; exported variables take precedence.
 Run
 `tecnoctl --help` for all commands.
-CLI IDs are one-based.
+CLI IDs are one-based. `watch` connects,
+checks, and disconnects every 30 seconds, then prints JSON when an alarm starts,
+a program starts arming or becomes armed/disarmed, or connectivity changes.
+The
+minimum `--interval` is 5 seconds.
+Add `--debug` before any command for
+connection and protocol diagnostics, or `--verbose` for quieter connection
+status.

+> `watch` is experimental and is not a primary alarm notification system.
+Some
+> panels accept only one direct TCP client, so each check may briefly delay the
+> official app.

 ## Python API